mcsp-archives/processing-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 ## 2.1 Consultations with donors and transferring entity representatives

-Prior to a collection or addition being transferred by the Archives, the Archivist must meet with donors and transferers to provide guidance and assistance on matters such as:
+Prior to a collection or addition being transferred by the Archives, the Director must meet with donors and transferers to provide guidance and assistance on matters such as:

 * Packing and shipping
 * Transfer of born digital material